 Five rooms, all fully en suite, and a shared kitchen.
 On the top floor there are two additional self-contained single-person flats.
 The house is located on the corner of a small road, just 2 minutes walk from the College and 5 minutes to local shops.
 The house has a small garden at the back.

 Six rooms, sharing a large kitchen/dining area.
-One shared bathroom, and the room on the top floor has an en suite bathroom.
+Two shared bathrooms, and the room on the top floor has an en suite bathroom.
 Windsor Road is conveniently located for local food shops and is ten minutes' walk from the main College site.
 The house has a garden with lawn and shrubs, that backs onto the College sports ground.

 Canterbury Street A